peterprescott/a1-dissertation/md/draft.md

 in a set; rather, there may be multiple containing sets that fulfil the conditions necessary to be a neighbourhood.

-Rather than considering the whole continuous space of the plane of the British National Grid, all we really want to consider are the discrete points that represent households, and the (continuous) lines that represent streets.
+Now, regardless of whether it be Euclidean, spherical, or oblate spheroid, rather than considering the whole continuous space of the plane of the British National Grid, all we really want to consider are the discrete points that represent households, and the (continuous) lines that represent streets.
 The Ordnance Survey OpenRoads dataset models the